-¶ 1 Leave a comment on paragraph 1 0 Tonight I’ll be Staying Here with You is an effective song, arguably the best of the lot not written before the sessions began.
+Tonight I’ll be Staying Here with You is an excellent song.
 Dylan wrote it at a Ramada Inn during a two-day break in the album’s recording sessions.
 It was released as the third single from the album.

-¶ 4 Leave a comment on paragraph 4 0 Tonight I’ll Be Staying Here With You reverses this.
-The pain is eliminated by rejecting the lure of the “train” and simply staying put and enjoying the satisfactions of home and marriage.
+Tonight I’ll Be Staying Here With You reverses that.
+The pain is eliminated by rejecting the lure of the “train” and simply staying put and enjoying the satisfaction of home and marriage.
 A bit simplistic philosophy perhaps – one that appears on many Dylan songs from this era – but probably true, if you ask me.
 Quite a difference from many earlier songs, like Don’t Think Twice, It’s Alright, for example.